 The light is more than powerful enough to identify a threat, and in the more likely event of needing light for a small task or to navigate by, it works great.

-When you work in the price – about $27 via Amazon – this light is a real winner.
+When you work in the very affordable price, this light is a real winner.
 I approached this light unimpressed, but wound up making it an integral part of my everyday carry.

 As I’ve said more eloquently elsewhere, too many reviews of gear are either incomplete or heavily biased in favor of the manufacturer.
 I’ve attempted to give you a good look at the light and how it has performed for me.
 Suggestions on how I can improve this are always welcome.